petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/personalizing-custom-forms-using-form-fragments.md

 # Personalizing Custom Forms Using Form Fragments

-Among the out-of-the-box solutions provided with fragments, Liferay includes form fragments for building forms based on custom objects.
+Liferay DXP includes form fragments for building forms based on custom objects.
 Users can map their forms automatically using form fragments.

-If Liferay's form fragments don't satisfy your use case, you can create custom form fragments and use them to alter the style of your form by [mapping your custom form fragment to a field type](#map-custom-form-fragments-to-form-fields).
+If Liferay's out-of-the-box form fragments don't satisfy your use case, you can create custom form fragments and alter the style of your forms by [mapping your custom form fragment to a field type](#map-custom-form-fragments-to-form-fields).

 The custom form fragments use HTML, CSS, and JavaScript code to create an element with customized style and functionalities.
 This way, you can customize your forms using an existing design system and/or components library.
 See [Creating Form Fragments](../../../developer-guide/developing-page-fragments/creating-form-fragments.md) for more information.